 CF does not have any operations in which the right to exercise freedom of association and collective bargaining are identified as a significant risk.
 Further, CF is not aware of suppliers where these rights are at risk.
-Per the CF Code of Conduct and our contractual commitments, suppliers are expected to be in full compliance with all applicable laws, rules and regulations that govern the jurisdictions in which they do business.
+Per our Human Rights Policy, we recognize and respect employee rights to join or not join any lawful organization of their own choosing.
+We are committed to complying with laws pertaining to freedom of association, privacy and collective bargaining.
+Per our Third Party Code of Conduct and our contractual commitments, suppliers are expected to be in full compliance with all applicable laws, rules and regulations that govern the jurisdictions in which they do business.
 In addition, we evaluate suppliers for potential risks related to labor using supplier risk matrices.
-The information to complete these assessments is compiled from a variety of sources including third-party market intelligence, internal supply market analyses and public news sources.
+The information to complete these assessments is compiled from a variety of sources including third party market intelligence, internal supply market analyses and public news sources.